hubotio/hubot/docs/README.md

     pug me - Receive a pug
     ship it - Display a motivation squirrel

-You almost definitely will want to change his name. bin/hubot takes a `--name` option towards this end:
+You almost definitely will want to change his name to give him some more character. bin/hubot takes a `--name`:

     % bin/hubot --name myhubot
     myhubot>

-Now your hubot will respond to `myhobot`.
-It's worth noting that this is case-insensitive, and that you can prefix with `@` or suffix with `:`.
-That means these are equivalent:
+Your hubot will now respond as `myhobot`.
+This is case-insensitive, and can be prefixed with `@` or suffixed with `:`.
+These are equivalent:

     MYHUBOT help
     myhubot help
     @myhubot help
     myhubot: help

+## Scripting

+Hubot's power comes through scripting.
+Read [docs/scripting.md](scripting.md) for the deal on bending hubot to your will with code.

+There are many community-contributed scripts available through [hubot-scripts](https://github.com/github/hubot-scripts).
+To use load scripts from hubot-scripts:

+* Make sure hubot-scripts is listed as a dependency in `package.json` (it should by default)
+* Update `hubot-scripts.json` to include the script you want in the list.
+Make sure the file is still valid JSON!
+* Review the script to see if there's dependencies or configuration to add

+In addition to hubot-scripts, scripts can be loaded as npm packages:

+1. Add the packages as dependencies into your `package.json`
+2. `npm install` to make sure those packages are installed

+**Please note that external scripts may become the default for hubot scripts in future releases.**

-### Deploying
+## Deploying

 You can deploy hubot to Heroku, which is the officially supported method.
 Additionally you are able to deploy hubot to a UNIX-like system or Windows.